tum-ens/pyGRETA/doc/theory.rst

 Cut-out wind speed
 ^^^^^^^^^^^^^^^^^^
-The wind turbines are programmed to stop at wind velocities around 25 m/s to avoid damage to the turbine or the surroundings, so there is no power generation after this velocity.
+The wind turbines are programmed to stop at wind velocities above their rated maximum wind speed(usually around 25 m/s) to avoid damage to the turbine and its surroundings, so there is no power generation after this velocity.

 Wind Onshore and Offshore Capacity factor